CormacDC/do-the-thing/ROADMAP.md

 ### Post-Launch Consideration
 - [ ] Deadline audit log table for analytics and debugging if user retention data becomes valuable
+- [ ] Daily recurring tasks (exercise, make bed, etc.) that automatically appear in the task list each day and count toward the daily quota